MartinCernoch/MartinCernoch/README.md

 - 👋 Hi, I’m @MartinCernoch
 - 👀 I’m interested in VueJS, JS, HTML and CSS and all about it.
-- 🌱 I’m currently learning TS, Angular.
+- 🌱 I’m currently learning Nuxt.